 “We thank Minister Gardener, the South Australian Government, and Optus for their initiative and support in delivering Olympics Unleashed.”

 Olympics Unleashed is free for schools, with the 45-minute presentations aimed at years 4-6 across South Australia.
-Schools can
+Schools can find out more and register today here.

 Four time Olympian and Rio 2016 flagbearer Anna Meares knows the impact athletes can have on the next generation.